ha0ye/personal-website/content/home/about.md

 # Biography

-I am a Postdoctoral Associate and Moore Data Fellow in the [Weecology Lab](weecology.org) at the University of Florida.
-I study how natural ecosystems persist and change over time.
+Hi, I'm currently a Postdoctoral Associate and Moore Data Fellow in the [Weecology Lab](weecology.org) at the University of Florida.

-My research consists of developing new methods for analyzing time series data, testing them on real observations, and using them to answer questions about the generality of dynamic behaviors.
-For example, I am interested in quantifying the speed and form of ecosystem change (i.e. stability / resilience); how changes manifest across temporal, spatial, and taxonomic scales; and ultimately, constructing causal models that can guide forecasts and management.
+The focus of my research is on how natural ecosystems persist and change over time.
+This consists of developing new methods for analyzing time series data, testing them on real observations, and using them to answer questions about the generality of dynamic behaviors.
+These questions include:

-## need some text about motivations
+* How quickly do ecosystems change and form does it take?
+* How do changes manifest across temporal, spatial, and taxonomic scales?
+* What are the best ways of constructing causal models to guide forecasts and management?

+I also believe that the academia needs systemic and institutional change in order to be more inclusive, accessible, and progressive.
+These
+Work on promoting open and reproducible research practices, and instituting policies that actively promote change and de

+inneeds to be more accessible and inclusive, which requires systemic and institutional change.
+Alignment of open science practices
+Mozilla